TVke/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

 practice.

 .. exercise::
-   Make the Expiry Date field editable on real estate offers.
+   Make the :guilabel:`Expiry Date` field editable on real estate offers.

    .. tip::
       You'll need to save the property form view to trigger the computation.